bsu-slim/WAC-Hands/README.md

 3. Done!

 ## Usage
-1. Start jupyter notebooks by going into the `notebook` folder and entering `jupyter notebooks`
+1. Start Jupyter Notebook by going into the `notebook` folder and entering `jupyter notebook`
 2. Explore the code and the data.
 Feel free to make any changes